ssvas1997/Stack-Overflow-Tag-Prediction/README.md

 - Predict tags of StackOverflow posts using OneVsRestClassifier.
 --------------------------------------------------------------------
 <div align="center">
  &#10077; Want to make search even more faster ?
-Tags are the solution you likely to look for. &#10078;
+Tags are the solution you are likely to look for. &#10078;
  </div>